 Frances Tse, Canada

-Dr. Frances Tse is an Associate Professor at McMaster University and a Consultant in Adult Gastroenterology at Hamilton Health Sciences, Ontario, Canada.
+Dr. Frances Tse is a Professor at McMaster University and a Consultant in Adult Gastroenterology at Hamilton Health Sciences, Ontario, Canada.
 As the Chief of Service for the Division of Gastroenterology at McMaster University, she is also responsible for planning and coordinating inpatient and outpatient Gastroenterology/Endoscopy services at Hamilton Health Sciences, as well as overseeing the clinical operations and medical quality of care within the Division of Gastroenterology.
 She has been an Editor for the Cochrane Upper Gastrointestinal Pancreatic Diseases Group (UGPD) for ten years and has published a number of systematic reviews and meta-analyses in the area of post-ERCP pancreatitis.
 Frances now serves as a coordinating editor of the Cochrane Gut Group based at McMaster University.
 At the national level, she is the Practice Affairs Lead of the Canadian Association of Gastroenterology (CAG) and is responsible for guideline development using the GRADE methodology.
 She has been a lead methodologist in many international clinical practice guidelines over the past ten years, including inflammatory bowel disease, colorectal cancer screening, upper gastrointestinal bleeding, bile acid diarrhea, dysphagia, and wireless capsule endoscopy.

 Co-ordinating Editors, UK Team